apacheignite/documentation/data-grid/sql-queries.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "Configuring SQL Indexes using QueryEntity" }
+  "title": "Configuring SQL Indexes Using QueryEntity" }
 [/block]
 Indexes and fields can also be configured with `org.apache.ignite.cache.QueryEntity` which is convenient for XML configuration with Spring.
 It is equivalent to using `@QuerySqlField` annotation because class annotations are converted to query entities internally.